Improving the Utility of Differentially Private Clustering through Dynamical Processing: Proposed Method

-Algorithm \ref{alg:FindTPs} demonstrates the procedures for finding TEVs.
-In the algorithm, we use the centers $\{\boldsymbol{\mu}_k\}$ obtained in the first step instead of SEPs.
-We exploit the fact that because the density of a center is very close to the local minimum, there exists a SEV nearby the center.
-Compared to previous studies, we can omit additional steps to find SEVs which requires excessive computation time.
-To find TEVs, we present an efficient modification of the quadratic string search method in \cite{lee2007quadratic}, by constraining $\boldsymbol{m}^{t-1}$ from the last iteration to be the vertex of the quadratic function $y=-x^2+x$ in the transformed coordinate where the two centers form the unit vector from the origin on the x-axis.
-In the transformed coordinate, we split $\boldsymbol{u}$ into $m+1$ intervals and calculate the corresponding point on the quadratic function for each vertex of the interval.
-Then we find the point with the smallest density and iterate (\ref{eq:grad2}) from the point for a small step size to compute $\boldsymbol{m}^t$ (line 10-13).
-Figure \ref{fig:findtev} illustrates the procedure of the proposed quadratic string search.
+Algorithm \ref{alg:FindTPs} demonstrates the procedures for finding TEVs and the weighted graph $G$.
+The input \( f \) is a density function obtained from \textbf{DPClustering}.
+For example, \( p \) can be computed using (\ref{eq:mog2}) from \(\{\pi_k\}, \{\boldsymbol{\mu}_k\} \), \( \{\boldsymbol{\Sigma}_k\} \) output by Algorithm \ref{alg:DPMoGhard}, with \( f = -\ln p \). \( m \) and \( \tau \), are hyperparameters.
+We use the centers $\{\boldsymbol{\mu}_k\}$ instead of SEVs, as the density of a center is very close to the local minimum, indicating an SEV nearby.
+This approach omits additional steps to find SEVs, saving computation time compared to previous studies.

+To find TEVs, we present an efficient modification of the quadratic string search method in \cite{lee2007quadratic}.
+We constrain $\boldsymbol{m}^{t-1}$ from the last iteration to be the vertex of the quadratic function $y=-x^2+x$ in the transformed coordinates, where the two centers form the unit vector from on the x-axis.
+We split $\boldsymbol{u}$ into $m+1$ intervals and calculate the corresponding points on the quadratic function for each vertex of the interval.
+Then, we find the point with the smallest density and iterate \eqref{eq:grad2} from this point to compute $\boldsymbol{m}^t$ (line 9-12).
+Figure \ref{fig:findtev} illustrates this procedure.
+The remaining parts of the algorithm identifies the index-1 equilibrium vectors from the TEV candidates (line 16) and filters TEVs satisfying \eqref{eq:524} (lines 17-20).
+The next result shows the dynamical invariance property of the MoG system \eqref{eq:grad2} that preserves DP, implying that Algorithm \ref{alg:FindTPs} does not incur any additional privacy loss.